Philadelphia Residents Hoping They Will Hit Mega Millions Jackpot Worth More Than $800 Million

 The cash option isn’t a bad deal either clocking in at an estimated $470.1 million.

-If you manage to beat the odds and win the jackpot, don’t forget you will have to give some to Uncle Sam.MORE NEWS: Monkeypox Vaccines Available In Philadelphia At 5 Clinics By Appointment Only
+If you manage to beat the odds and win the jackpot, don’t forget you will have to give some to Uncle Sam.MORE NEWS: Choco Taco, Treat Born Nearly 40 Years Ago In Philadelphia, Discontinued

 CBS3’s Wakisha Bailey and Jasmine Payoute contributed to this report.